panoptes/POCS/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used: python3.6+
-* Environment name and version (e.g. PHP 5.4 on nginx 1.9.1):
+* Environment name and version (e.g. Python 3.7.1 on conda 4.6.3):
 * Server type and version:
 * Operating System and version:
 * Link to your project: